 Facing Federal Criminal Charges?
 Why They’re Different and How to Win

-Combs Waterkotte, Missouri and Southern Illinois’s leading federal criminal defense law firm, has handled over 10,000 cases successfully.
+Combs Waterkotte, a leading federal criminal defense law firm, has handled over 10,000 cases successfully.
 This ebook guides you through the federal criminal defense process, how federal charges are different, and how to win.

 What Makes a Crime in Stockton, CA “Federal”?

 The Tenth Amendment of the U.S. Constitution reserves most criminal enforcement to individual states.
-Typically, charges like assault, theft, or DUI are prosecuted at the state level.
+That’s why crimes such as DUI, assault, or theft are usually tried in state court.

 But when a crime affects national interests, crosses state lines, or involves federal property or agencies, it falls under the jurisdiction of the federal government.